 Deidre McCabe, Director, Office of Communications, 410-767-3536

-Baltimore, MD — The Maryland Department of Health (MDH) today announced the first reported heat-related death of 2020 in Maryland.
-The death occurred in Baltimore City and the decedent was a male in his 30s.
+Baltimore, MD — The Maryland Department of Health (MDH) today announced the first reported heat-related death of 2022 in Maryland.
+The death occurred in Baltimore County; the decedent was a male aged 65.

 MDH encourages using the following tips to help cope with hot weather: